sowmya1283/handmadehobbies/README.md

 Header Element

-When the user initially scrolls through (or scrolls up and down), the header element remains fixed at the top of the page.
-A graduate of the Code Institute noted that the sticky header would offer a better user experience and follow popular patterns.
-The following elements are present in the header itself:
+The header element stays fixed at the top of the page when the user first scrolls through (or scrolls up and down).
+A Code Institute alumnus pointed out that the sticky header will improve user experience and adhere to prevailing trends.
+The header itself contains the below elements.

 Title: